Causation (law): Proximate cause

 The but-for test is factual causation and often gives us the right answer to causal problems, but sometimes not.
 Two difficulties are immediately obvious.
 The first is that under the but-for test, almost anything is a cause.
 But for a tortfeasor's grandmother's birth, the relevant tortious conduct would not have occurred.
 But for the victim of a crime missing the bus, he or she would not have been at the site of the crime and hence the crime would not have occurred.
 Yet in these two cases, the grandmother's birth or the victim's missing the bus are not intuitively causes of the resulting harm.
 This often does not matter in the case where cause is only one element of liability, as the remote actor will most likely not have committed the other elements of the test.
 The legally liable cause is the one closest to or most proximate to the injury.
 This is known as the Proximate Cause rule.
 However, this situation can arise in strict liability situations.
+Baker in the Glanville Williams and Dennis Baker Treatise of Criminal Law (LexisNexis, London, 2024) at paragraphs 10.9A to 10.9F argues that legal causation alone is sufficient establishing gross negligence manslaughter in duty to assist or prevent cases, since there is no way to know if the victim would have lived had the defendant done their duty and attempted to stop what was causing the victim's death by seeking help.
+Baker argues the case of R v Broughton [2020] EWCA Crim 1093 due to the issue of causal indeterminancy and the courts insistence that cause rest on it being provable that the victim would have lived had help being sought.

 Intervening cause

 Imagine the following.
 A critically injures B. As B is wheeled to an ambulance, she is struck by lightning.
 She would not have been struck if she had not been injured in the first place.
-Clearly then, A caused B's whole injury on the ‘but for’ or NESS test.
+Clearly then, A caused B's whole injury on the "but for" or NESS test.
 However, at law, the intervention of a supervening event renders the defendant not liable for the injury caused by the lightning.

 The effect of the principle may be stated simply: